Forge Building Company Logo

 Be Responsive

-Customer Experience Be ResponsiveEvery customer has their own preference for communication.
+Customer Experience Be ResponsiveEvery customer has a preference for communication.
 Your customer service should offer several lines of communication, including email, texts, online chats, and phone service, so anyone can get in touch the way they feel most comfortable.
-Willingness to meet lessees halfway is a valuable trait for any customer service team.
+A willingness to meet lessees halfway is a valuable trait for any customer service team.

 • No matter the size of your business, employ a call center to ensure every call is answered, even after regular office hours.